ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 Db2 on Cloud high availability plans have excellent availability characteristics with a 99.99% SLA.
 The standard high availability plans without a disaster recovery (DR) node provide seamless failover and rolling updates.
 They are managed for you by using automatic client reroute (ACR) and portable IPs.

-In addition, you can add a Geo-Replicated Disaster Recovery Node.
+Also, you can add a Geo-Replicated Disaster Recovery Node.
 This offsite DR node option gives you the ability to rapidly synchronize your data in real time to a database node in an offsite IBM Cloud data center of your choice.

-For more, checkout the Db2 docs [here](https://console.bluemix.net/docs/services/Db2onCloud/ha.html#ha).
+For more, check out the Db2 docs [here](https://console.bluemix.net/docs/services/Db2onCloud/ha.html#ha).

 #### How does replication work?